-People treated for oral or oropharyngeal cancer have a higher risk of developing secondary cancers.
-If you smoke, you should be monitored for possible secondary cancers in the lung, esophagus, and head and neck.
+People treated for oral or oropharyngeal cancer have a higher risk of developing a secondary cancer.
+If you smoke, you should be monitored for possible secondary cancers in the lung, esophagus, and the head and neck area.
 Researchers are studying the use of chemotherapy to prevent second cancers from developing, called chemoprevention.
-This may become a part of regular follow-up care for oral and oropharyngeal cancer.
+This may become a part of regular follow-up care for those treated for oral or oropharyngeal cancer.

 Learn more about the importance of follow-up care.

 Depending on the size and location of the tumor and the type of cancer treatment used, a person may have problems with their ability to chew and move food through the digestive system.
 People who have been treated for oral or oropharyngeal cancer can have long-term swallowing problems.
-It is important that they continue to swallow their saliva and as much food as they can throughout treatment to prevent these problems from developing.
-Special nutritional care and support is often needed during treatment and immediately following treatment.
+It is important that they continue to swallow their saliva and as much food as they are able throughout treatment to prevent these problems from developing.
+Special nutritional care and support is often needed during and immediately following treatment.
 Some people may need to learn new ways to eat or prepare foods differently.
-Working with a speech-language pathologist and a registered dietitian can help.
+Working with a speech-language pathologist and a registered dietitian can help with these challenges.
 Listen to a podcast about managing eating challenges after treatment.

-If the cancer treatment changes oral structures or limits movement, a patient’s ability to talk will be affected.
+If the cancer treatment changes the oral cavity structures or limits movement, a patient’s ability to speak will be affected.
 Speech-language pathologists can help people work toward regaining their speech and swallowing functions.

 People treated for oral or oropharyngeal cancer may look different, feel tired, and be unable to talk or eat the way they did before treatment.
 They may experience swelling in the area, called lymphedema.
-Many people experience depression.
-The health care team can help people adjust and connect them with both physical and emotional support services.
+Some people experience depression.
+Be sure to talk with members of your health care team about your physical and emotional side effects regularly.
+They can help you adjust and connect you with support services.